kaushiksahoo2000/ksChromeExtensionBoilerplateAngularFirebase/README.md

-# ksChromeExtensionBoilerplateAngularSlack
+# ksChromeExtensionBoilerplateAngularFirebase
-A boilerplate for creating simple browser action chrome extensions with Angular and Slack incoming webhooks
+A boilerplate for creating simple browser action chrome extensions with Angular and Firebase
 ```javascript
 bower install //to install dependencies
 ```